bzreinhardt/bzreinhardt.github.io/have_read.md

+---
+title: Books I have Read
+---

 ##In Progress
 Founders Dilemmas
 High Impact Management

 ##Read

+The Three Body Problem (Audio) - 4/5/2018 - really bothers me because it violates reality with *no explanation*
+---
 The Little Red Book of Selling - 1/26/2018 - Comes a bit strong on the philosophy.
 Very actionable tings, No BS.
 A lot of of it confirms my biases towards personal branding and networking, etc.
+---
 Anathem (Audio book) - 1/1/2018
 SevenEves (Audio Book) - 1/13/2018 - Fucking Amazing
 Tunnel In the Sky (Audio Book)